 Differential pricing can help make medicines accessible — a treatment that is sold at full price in developed markets can be provided at a subsidized price in the poorest countries.

-Patents in least developed countries
+Patents and licensing in least developed countries

 High-quality generic medicines